pokt-network/pocket/persistence/README.md

 **Q**: Why not use an ORM?
 **A**: We are trying to keep the module small and lean initially but are ope

+**Q**: What is a `Param` in the `Gov` schema?
+**A**: It represents a value associated with a name and a height that we can reference to represent governance settings.
+These settings have the power of altering the behaviour of various aspects of the network.

+**Q**: What is a `Flag` in the `Gov` schema?
+**A**: A flag is very much alike a `Param` with the difference that it also has a boolean flag to specify if that setting is enabled or not at any point in time (height).
+We are discussing if we should replace the boolean flag and allow multivariate feature flags.

 ## Implementation TODOs

 These are major TODOs spanning the entire repo so they are documented in one place instead.